-а.
+a.
 Culture A set of learned values and way of life in society b.
 Race A combination of physical, behavioural and cultural qualities.
-C. Ethnicity Groups of people who share similarities such as racial, tribal, religious, linguistic, or cultural origin. d.
-Disability Refers to a person's total or partial loss of bodily or psychological functions, body parts, or an illness or disorder affecting a person's functions e.
-Religious or spiritual beliefs An individual's faith that has impact on one's values or way of life f.
-Gender Being as male or female g.
-Intersex Intersex people have innate sex characteristics that don't fit medical and social norms for female or male bodies, and that create risks or experiences of stigma, discrimination and harm. h.
-Generational This is characterised by a group of people composed of individuals from different age groups i.
-Sexual orientation Refers to the person's identity in terms of emotional or physical attraction based on their gender. j.
+C. Ethnicity Groups of people who share similarities such as racial, tribal, religious, linguistic, or cultural origin. d. d.
+Disability Refers to a person's total or partial loss of bodily or psychological parts, or an illness or disorder affecting a person's functions e.
+Religious or spiritual An individual's faith that has impact on one's values or way of An individual's faith that has impact on one's values or way of life beliefs f.
+Gender Being as male or female Intersex people have innate sex characteristics that don't fit medical and social norms for female or male bodies, and that create risks or experiences of stigma, discrimination and harm. h.
+Generational This is characterised by a group of people age groups This is characterised by a group of people composed of individuals from different age groups i.
+Sexual orientation Refers to the person's identity in to their gender.
+Refers to the person's identity in terms of emotional or physical attraction based on their gender. j.
 Sexual identity It is how the person sees oneself as either male or female, and how oneself is presented to others. k.
-Intersex Intersex is generalised to mean that an individual is born with reproductive or sexual anatomy that doesn't fit the boxes of "female" or "male." ι.
-Lesbian A female who is attracted to other females. m.
-Gay A male who is attracted to other males. n.
-Bisexual A person who is attracted to both female and male.
-0. Heterosexual A person who is attracted to people of the opposite sex р.
+Lesbian A female who is attracted to other females.

+I. Gay A male who is attracted to other males. m.
+Bisexual A person who is attracted to both female and male. n.
+Heterosexual A person who is attracted to people of the opposite sex 0.
 Transgender A person whose gender identity can be different from the sex they were assigned at birth.